 The modern word “God”

-In modern English, we use the word “God” to identify one specific being.
-It functions as a proper name for the Almighty; the One who exists without Cause.
+As such, in modern English, we use the word “God” to identify one specific Being.
+It functions as a proper name for the Almighty; the One who exists without Cause (unconditionally).

-The ancient languages did not have the modern differentiation between lower and upper case letters.
-And since the Old Testament name of God (YHVH) does not appear in the New Testament, the New Testament Greek and the ancient church fathers do not have a word that is equivalent to the modern word “God.”
+The ancient languages did not have the modern differentiation between lower- and upper-case letters.
+And since the Old Testament name of God (YHVH) does not appear in the New Testament, the New Testament Greek and the ancient church fathers did not have a word that is equivalent to the modern word “God.”
 They only had words (theos in Greek) that are equivalent to our word “god.”
-The word “god” does not identify one specific being, but a category of beings.
+The word “god” does not identify one specific being, but is used for a category of beings.
+Greek philosophers did have a sense of a supreme Being, that is the Origin of all else, and to whom we would refer as God, but did the Greeks not have a special word for that Being.

 For example, in the Graeco-Roman world, they had a plethora of gods.
 Even the emperors were called gods.
 Paul confirmed, “indeed there are many gods and many lords” (1 Cor 8:5).
-Given this meaning of theos, the God of the Bible is of the beings identified as theos (“gods”).
+Given this meaning of theos, the God of the Bible is one of the “gods” beings identified as theos (.

 Describes many different beings

-Words such as theos, therefore, had a much broader meaning than the modern word “God.”
-For example, the following are called “god” in the Bible:
+Words such as theos and the Hebrew equivalents, therefore, had a much broader range of meaningd than the modern word “God.”
+In additional to the gods of the nations, for example, the Bible refers to the following as “god:”

 ● Moses (Exodus 7.1),